Matt Bucknor

-Matt Bucknor (born June 30, 1985) is a professional Canadian football cornerback for the BC Lions of the Canadian Football League (CFL).
+Matt Bucknor (born June 30, 1985) is a Canadian former professional football cornerback who played in the Canadian Football League (CFL).
 He was signed as an undrafted free agent by the Hamilton Tiger-Cats on May 30, 2012 and played for the club for two years before being traded to the Winnipeg Blue Bombers.
 He was released by the Blue Bombers on June 18, 2016.
-He signed with the Lions on February 16, 2017.
+He signed with the BC Lions on February 16, 2017.
+Bucknor was released by the Lions on May 9, 2018.
 He played CIS Football for the Windsor Lancers.